 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term stay patients showing symptoms of depression.
+This tells you the percentage of patients exhibiting symptoms of depression.

 Appropriate Vaccine Usage

-This tells you the percentage of patients that received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percent of residents who have received the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care residents who required increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and bathing.
+This datapoint is a measure of the percentage of long-term stay residents who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.

 Ability to Keep Residents Mobile

-This is the number of hospitalizations per 1,000 days of patient care.
-There is a correlation between reduced hospitalizations and the quality of long-term care.
+This metric tracks the number of hospitalizations per 1,000 days of patient care.
+Staying out of the hospital is key to preserving the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations